-This result is a remarkable confirmation of earlier theoretical predictions, and the establishment of steady-state remote entanglement in our chiral network is a central result of this study.
-The obtained degree of entanglement, however, warrants further investigation.
-The estimated local decoherence rates (qubit relaxation, qubit dephasing, and waveguide loss) place the bound of expected entanglement at $\conc \approx 0.5$~\cite{methods}.
-Some of the discrepancy between this bound and thus-far measured values can be explained by easily remedied effects such as Stark shifts.
-The best possible performance of the standard CQA protocol, however, still falls significantly short of what is imposed by decoherence (see supplementary text for details).
+This result is a remarkable confirmation of earlier theoretical predictions, and a central result of this study.
+The measured concurrence, however, is significantly lower than the bound of 0.5 set by local decoherence rates (qubit relaxation, qubit dephasing, and waveguide loss) and the qubit-waveguide coupling mismatch.
+Part of this discrepancy can be attributed to drive-induced qubit frequency shifts moving the detuning away from the optimal operating point (Appendix~\ref{app:sensitivity}).
+However, the best possible performance of the CQA protocol (predicted to be $\conc = 0.29$) still falls significantly short of the limit set by local loss (Appendix~\ref{app: Expectations and best performance}).

 This raises the questions (1) how to physically interpret the lower degree of inferred entanglement, and (2) whether there are strategies that allow the restoration of the optimally achievable (i.e., loss-bounded) amount of entanglement.